ieee-ceda-datc/RDF-2019/README.md

 Getting Started
 ---

+### Pre-requisite

+We have tested RDF-2019 on CentOS 7.
+You need to install the basic development packages, and `libtcl8.5`.

+### Running Test

 ```
-# Set-up the OpenROAD tools
+# Set up the OpenROAD tools
 cd bin/openroad
 ./install.sh
 cd ../../run